Salut, tout le monde!

 La Panthère Verte (vegan) – All over Montreal

 Next up is La Panthère Verte, which means “The Green Panther”.
 This one is the place to go when you’re feeling down and need some alone time.
 The two collages are from different locations, and you probably noticed that many seats are empty in both.
 In the first location (near Metro Snowdon), I got a demi-pita falafel sandwich and soup, and in the second location (near Metro Berri-UQAM), I got a Viramisu and green tea.
 Since these places are known for their tranquility (and good wifi), whenever I have a pile of work to do, I come here and get them all done.

 Café Résonance (vegan) – 5157A Avenue du Parc

 Do you like live music?
 Café Résonance is famous for their daily evening jazz music (and sometimes classical), and DELICIOUS vegan food.
-Last year, when I brought my friends to this place, I always got their signature bowls (like this one: a Korean style bowl, with tofu and kimchi).
+Last year, when I brought my friends to this place, I always got their signature bowls.
 Last month, I saw that they had added vegan mac & cheese on their menu!!!
 Of course, I had to try it.
 I believe they use miso powder to make the cheese, and it tastes like heaven (well, at least 100 times better than real cheese).
 Anyway, if you like loud music, I highly recommend Café Résonance.
 (No dance floor, though.)